Mauri: Roman period

 was in arms."
 Diocletian's co-emperor Maximian campaigned against the Mauri for two years, entering into their mountain fastness to terrify them of Rome's power.
-This may be the reason why the border legions of northwest Africa were reinforced in Diocletian's time with seven new legions spread through Tingitania, Tripolitania, Africa, Numidia, and the Mauritanias.
+This may be the reason for which the border legions of the Maghreb were reinforced in Diocletian's time with seven new legions spread through Tingitania, Tripolitania, Africa, Numidia, and the Mauritanias.

-In the 370s, Mauri raided the Roman towns of Northwest Africa.
+In the 370s, Mauri raided the Roman towns of the coastal Maghreb.
 Theodosius the Elder campaigned against them in 372.
-A Moorish tribe called the Austoriani are specified as participating in these raids.
-According to Jones, who follows Ammianus Marcellinus, the raids into Tripolitania were caused by the "negligence and corruption of Romanus, the comes Africae ... in 372 Firmus, a Moorish chieftain with whom Romanus had quarrelled, raised a revolt, winning several Roman regiments to his side".
-Theodosius defeated the rebellion, but was executed shortly thereafter in Carthage.
+A Mauri tribe called the Austoriani are specified as participating in these raids.
+According to Jones, who follows Ammianus Marcellinus, the raids into Tripolitania were caused by the "negligence and corruption of Romanus, the comes Africae ... in 372 Firmus, a [Mauri] chieftain with whom Romanus had quarreled, raised a revolt, winning several Roman regiments to his side".
+Theodosius defeated the rebellion; however, he was executed shortly thereafter in Carthage.

-Firmus' brother Gildo, also a Moorish chieftain, joined the Romans and helped defeat Firmus' revolt.
+Firmus’s brother Gildo (also a Mauri chieftain) joined the Romans and helped defeat Firmus' revolt.
 As a reward, he was given the post of magister utriusque militiae per Africam, or master of foot soldiers and cavalry for Africa.
-In 397 he broke his allegiance to the Western Empire, then under the control of the child emperor Honorius and his master of soldiers Stilicho.
+In 397, he broke his allegiance to the Western Empire, then under the control of the child emperor Honorius and his master of soldiers Stilicho.
 Gildo withheld the corn ships from Rome and declared allegiance to Stilicho's enemy Eutropius in Constantinople.
 Eutropius sent encouragement but no troops or money.
 The Roman Senate declared Gildo a public enemy (hostis publicus).